 Not Israel vs. Canaan, but God vs. Human Evil

 This theme is highlighted in many of the battle stories.
-Most often, God is the one leading the charge and the Israelites are in charge of clean-up.
+Most often, God is the one leading the charge and the Israelites are responsible for clean-up.
 Jericho is a great example of this, as the Israelites play only a minor role in bringing down the walls (blowing trumpets doesn’t count as a form of ancient demolition!).
 The Israelites are outnumbered, outgunned, and fighting against fortified cities and professional militaries.
-They do not have a standing military and are not professional soldiers; they are a disadvantaged militia fighting against standing armies and cavalry.
+They do not have a standing military and are not professional soldiers.
+They are a disadvantaged militia fighting against standing armies and cavalry.
 Given their huge disadvantage, the likelihood of each battle turning in favor of the Israelites would be nearly impossible— a divine hand is clearly at work.

 Overtures of Peace